pwnsky/squick/README.md

 7. [100%] Plug-in module combination turns development functions into plug-in modules for development and expansion.
 8. [60%] Support non-stop hot updates of business(c++/lua) code.
 9. [100%] When the program crashes in the Linux environment, the Dump Stack call chain is automatically written to the crash file.
-11. [100%] Network library adds C++ coroutines
+11. [100%] Network library adds C++ 20 coroutines.
-12. Supports cross-platform, can be compiled and developed on Windows and Linux and MacOS, and can support VS for project development on Windows【80%】
+12. [80%] Supports cross-platform, can be compiled and developed on Windows and Linux and MacOS, and can support VS for project development on Windows.
 13. [100%] Supports changing 1 to N processes or N to 1 process.
 A single process on a physical machine can start all servers to facilitate development and debugging.
 Start single or multiple servers on different physical machines.
-14. [10%] It has relatively complete automation tools, such as automated code generation, compilation, packaging, deployment, cleaning, etc. 【80%】
+14. [80%] It has relatively complete automation tools, such as automated code generation, compilation, packaging, deployment, cleaning, etc.
 15. [80%] Supports mainstream protocols, such as HTTP/HTTPS, Websocket, TCP, UDP, KCP, etc.
 18. [00%] Remote debugging console.
-20. [80%] Has client sdk for Unity and UnrealEngine
+20. [80%] Has client sdk for Unity and UnrealEngine.
 21. [80%] High availability - database proxy server, supports mainstream MongoDb, Mysql, Redis, Clickhouse databases etc.